Print

 • Gluten-Free: serve with tamari sauce.

-• Storage: it is best to consume this dish immediately – if you have leftovers store in an airtight container in the refrigerator and consume within 24 hours.
+• Storage: it is best to enjoy this dish immediately – if you have leftovers, store in an airtight container in the refrigerator and eat within 24 hours.

 • eat undercooked or raw foods at your own risk (see full blog post above for discussion about sushi-grade tuna, etc)